 By having the holistic view of the context, you can identify behavioural principles that explain the current decisions and the ones to help you ideate how to nudge your persona towards a desired action.
 A great tool for this is the Persuasive Patterns deck of cards to plot applicable principles against the journey map.
-The selected patterns are relevant to product and service design and we enjoy using them at Common Good.
+The selected patterns are very relevant to product and service design .
 To learn more about the plethora of cognitive biases and how to play with them — a good starting point is thе awesome cheatsheet by Buster Benson.

 Once you’ve identified some opportunities, you can define the ideal future state — capture it with a “How Might We” design challenge and introduce a new job story with the intended behaviour and envisioned outcomes.

 Behaviour = Motivation + Ability + Prompt